coderefinery/train-the-trainer/content/streaming-practice-1.md

 * Try to involve both co-instructors.
 For example, one person can find an interesting question and first ask the other person what they think before giving their own answer.
+* If there are many questions you may divide up one person mainly looking for question (and talking sometimes) and the other mainly answering (and looking sometimes)

 ::::{exercise} Notes Q&A
 Divide into groups of **three** for this one.